Tomb of Jahangir: Cenotaph

 At the centre of the mausoleum is an octagonal chamber lined with carved marble in which the remains of the Mughal Emperor rest in a crypt below a cenotaph.
 The interior of the tomb features a white-marble cenotaph inlaid with pietra dura in vegetal patterns, as well as the 99 Names of Allah, a common theme in Islamic mysticism.

 Gardens

 The gardens surrounding the tomb are vast, and laid out in the Persian Chahar Bagh, or Paradise garden.
 The garden is separated into four squares by paved walkways (khiyabans) and two bisecting central water channels which are designed to reflect the four rivers that flow in jannat, the Islamic concept of paradise.
 Each of the four squares is further divided into smaller squares with pathways, creating into 16 squares in all.
 The garden forms a quadrangle measuring approximately 500 metres on each side.

 Layout

 The mausoleum is set in a large quadrangle with gates facing each of the cardinal directions.
 Entry to the quadrangle is via the western edge through the Akbari Sarai – a gate featuring a small mosque.
 To the immediate west of the Akbari Sarai is the Tomb of Asif Khan – Jahangir's brother-in-law.

+The tomb was constructed in a Mughal style that was influenced by Safavid architecture from Persia.
+Nur Jahan, who was of Persian descent, may have introduced this style into the Mughal Court.